 Because one of the topics APA members often inquire about is working with recruiters, we caught DeSafey between speaking sessions at the 2016 National Planning Conference and sat him down to find out more about working with a recruiter.
 In the video above, DeSafey talks about how to reach out to a recruiter, provides tips for planners on what to do and what not do when interacting with a recruiter, and offers insights into how a recruiter can help you find a job in today's marketplace.

 Creating the Future Through Mentoring

 Mentoring relationships are a shared opportunity for learning and growth.

 A mentor can help shepherd your career and be a sounding board.
 Mentors give back to the profession and ensure the future of planning is in good hands.
 Mentoring is a powerful personal and professional development activity; a relationship that's based on sharing experience and insights in a broad yet personal way.

 The goal for mentoring at APA is to develop the next generation of planning professionals through pairing experienced individuals with those seeking to learn more about their chosen profession.

 "Participating in the Mentor Match Program at the National Planning Conference is a way to give back to the profession.
 It is also a way to rekindle your passion for planning.

-"Make an investment in the next generation of the planning profession, take the time and volunteer to be a mentor, it is a rewarding experience for you and our future planners."
-Sign up now to be a mentor or find one at NPC 17.
+"Make an investment in the next generation of the planning profession, take the time and volunteer to be a mentor, it is a rewarding experience for you and our future planners.".

 Creating a Culture of Change